salomonMuriel/personalBlog/README.md

 * Added Google Tag Manager support
 * (Subjectively) improved Hero page layout
 * Added about, now, uses and ideas pages 📝
-* Improved UX behavior when there are no blog posts (like right now 😛)
+* Improved UX behavior when there are no blog posts.
+* Added a "now" page with link to previous updates.
+* Added a "uses", "ideas" and "resources" page.

 ## ✨ Feedback & Suggestions